LeFodeurCou/LeFodeurCou/README.md

 - 🔧 Working on multiples projects using technologies like React, SASS, PHP, MySQL, Docker etc.

-- 🌱 Learning how Docker works to improve projects quality
+- 🌳 I have learnt how Docker works to improve projects automations and quality

 - 🌱 Learning how CI/CD works througt GitHub Actions for automation

+- 🌱 Hexagonale architecture to improve software quality, evolutivity and scalability

-- 🧠 My actual mindset is "Performance, code quality, clear processes and parallel thinking"
+- 🧠 My global mindset is "Performance, code quality, clear processes and parallel thinking"